tezov/plugin_projet/README.md

   - You can have any level of json
   - You can use any name except
-    - name of modules are reserved to be used to apply plugin
+    - name of modules are reserved to be used to apply plugins
-  - You can use placeholder ${path of another value with dot separator}
+  - You can use placeholder surrounded by ${...}
-  - If a property is the name of a module, an array of plugin is expected.
+  - If a property name is equal to module name, an array of plugins is expected.
 All plugin will be auto apply and also the catalog plugin to each modules
+    - plugin version come from from the version you used in classpath setting

 ```
 {